justinlewis/jmapping/_posts/2019-03-23-backcountry-recreation-patterns.markdown

 * Visualizing this data as a percentage change since 1979 helps to see the change since the start of the data collection more clearly than if using total visits.

 ### What does this tell us?
-In general this tells us that National Park camping across all types, especially backcountry camping, has decreased since 1979 despite a rise in population and recreational visitors.
+In general this tells us that National Park camping across all types has decreased since 1979 despite a rise in population and recreational visitors.

 ### Limitations of this analysis
 There are many limitations to this assessment but some of the biggest are: